Maximizing Inflation Reduction Act of 2022 Bonus Tax Credits

 • 700 MW for facilities where at least 50% of the financial benefits of the electricity produced go to households with incomes below 200% of the poverty line or below 80% of area median gross income

 Note, we are still waiting for the Treasury Department to offer details on the overall program design of the low-income communities bonus adder tax credit, such as when and how to apply for this specific tax credit.
-More info to come!
+More information to come.

 In April 2023, the Treasury Department and the IRS issued what is expected to be the first set of guidance for the energy communities bonus adder tax credit.
 The Treasury Department and the IRS also anticipate issuing proposed regulations that will apply to taxable years ending after April 4, 2023.